- Enticing performance

 Neither the NHTSA nor the IIHS have tested the I-Pace, which is expected to be a relatively low-volume model for the U.S. So we abstain from rating it here.

-The I-Pace does come standard with a solid list of active-safety features that includes automatic emergency braking, active lane control, and traffic-sign recognition, plus adaptive cruise control.
-Top HSE models add steering assist to the adaptive cruise control, plus blind-spot monitors, a head-up display, and a 360-degree camera system.
+The I-Pace does come standard with a solid list of active-safety features that includes automatic emergency braking, active lane control, traffic-sign recognition, and adaptive cruise control.
+With the HSE now made the only model in the lineup, all I-Paces also add steering assist to the adaptive cruise control, plus blind-spot monitors, a head-up display, and a 360-degree camera system.

 Which Jaguar I-Pace should I buy?

-We’d go lean on options but beeline to the top of the pecking order, the $81,925 I-Pace HSE (pricing for 2020) and its rich Windsor leather, 18-way heated and cooled front seats.
-That model also includes heated rear seats and a much-improved 825-watt sound system.
+We’d go lean on options.
+The $71,050 I-Pace HSE is much stronger on value than in previous model years and includes rich Windsor leather, 18-way heated and cooled front seats, plus heated rear seats and a much-improved 825-watt sound system.

-The I-Pace can easily top $100,000, with lavish material and trim options, showy wheel upgrades, four-zone automatic climate control, a heated windshield, and an adaptive dynamics and adaptive surface response system.
+The I-Pace can reach toward $100,000, with lavish material and trim options, showy wheel upgrades, four-zone automatic climate control, a heated windshield, and an adaptive dynamics and adaptive surface response system.

 The I-Pace comes with a 5-year/60,000-mile bumper-to-bumper warranty, with an 8-year/100,000-mile warranty for the battery.